Pavzar/kvScraper/README.md

 # kvScraper

-A python script which uses undetected Selenium WebDrivers, PostrgreSQL database, TELEGRAM API, reCaptcha V2 Verification.
+A python script which uses undetected chromedriver, PostrgreSQL database, TELEGRAM API, reCaptcha V2 Verification.

 Continiously checks new ads from the brokers' website, if a new ad appears, it sends a letter on the website to the owner of the property.